An superbly

 MS Franca C was taken to

-complement of 320/350 crew and staff.
-Amazingly, all crew and staff onboard are
+crew and staff.
+Amazingly, all crew and staff onboard are volunteers and come

-volunteers and come from over 30 countries worldwide.
-This includes the
+from over 30 countries worldwide.
+This includes the captain, officers,

-groups or individuals from around the world sponsor a volunteer for two months,
+individuals from around the world sponsor a volunteer for two months, or up to

 Provided by MV Doulos